js-tutorials-c-m/js/README.md

 ## Running test cases

-- In project root directrory open teremenal or cmd and type `npm test`
+- In project root directrory open terminal or cmd and type `npm test`
 - Your spec file should end with .spec.js